jenkinsci/appscan-plugin/README.md

         step 1 above.
     -   **Application:** Select the application to associate the scan with.
-NOTE: You must create at least 1 application in the HCL AppScan on Cloud(https://cloud.appscan.com) or HCl AppScan 360° service or this field will be empty.
+NOTE: You must create at least 1 application in the HCL AppScan on Cloud(https://cloud.appscan.com) or HCL AppScan 360° service or this field will be empty.
     -   **Test Name:** Specify a name to use for the scan.
 This value will be used to distinguish this scan and its results from others.
     -   **Test Type:** Select the type of scan to run from the available options.
-        -   **Dynamic Analyzer:** Available for AppScan on Cloud only
+        -   **Dynamic Analyzer:** Available for AppScan on Cloud only.
             -   **Starting URL**: Enter the URL from where you want the scan to start exploring the site.
             -   **Additional Options**: If selected, the following